Grammy Awards History

-- The 2018 Grammy Awards is hosted by James Corden.
+- The 2018 Grammy Awards was hosted by James Corden.
 This will be the 60th Grammy Awards and will take place at New York City's Madison Square Garden.

 - The first Grammy Awards were given out on May 4th, 1959 at the Beverley Hilton Hotel in Los Angeles.
 Both Song and Record of the Year awards were won by Domenico Modugno for Nel Blu Dipinto di Blu (Volare).

 - In 2015, Billboard reported an increase of 87% in sales for songs performed at the Grammy Awards.
 The increase in sales was noted in the week following the Grammy Awards.

 - The Grammy was originally called a Gramophone award.
 The name was inspired by the gold-plated trophies depicting a gilded gramophone that are handed out to winners.